-Some heart tests, such as an electrocardiogram (EKG), only last a few seconds.
+Some heart tests, such as an electrocardiogram (EKG), record a few seconds of your heart's electrical activity.
 In some cases, your doctor may recommend using a Holter or event monitor.
-You wear these throughout your day and even while you sleep.
+You wear these for more than a day, and even while you sleep.
 These portable devices record your heart’s activity for days or weeks at a time.
 Here’s how each monitor can help you and what you need to know.

 A Holter monitor records your heart activity nonstop for a day or two.
 You wear it as you go about your usual activities and overnight.

 Your cardiologist, or heart doctor, may order it for you if your heartbeat is too fast or too slow, or if it feels like it skips a beat.
 If you have symptoms like low blood pressure, dizziness, and shortness of breath, your doctor may want you to wear one.
 You may have had an EKG but it didn’t show why you have these symptoms.
 Your heartbeat could even be normal.
 Or your doctor wants you to wear a Holter monitor because you’ve been diagnosed with a heart condition.
 That makes you more likely to have an irregular heartbeat.

 Other reasons you may need a Holter monitor include:

 - Chest pain

 - Test if your pacemaker works